fanart-tv/fanartwiki/docs/General/fanart database.md

   If an item has not been added to our database yet, you can add it yourself using one of the following methods.

-  1. You can enter the ID in the Search Results page for the proper section
+  1. You can enter the ID in the Search Results page for the proper section.

   1. You can edit the URL directly to enter the ID from the source. _(see the pro tip below)_